-- 1. Meet with the campus DSS Coordinator to discuss accommodation requests. - 2.
-Complete an Application for Disability Support Services (Appendix A) and return with proper documentation, as outlined in Section 4 of this manual.
+- 1. Complete an Application for Disability Support Services (Appendix A) and return with proper documentation, as outlined in Section 4 of this manual. - 2.
+Meet with the campus DSS Coordinator to discuss accommodation requests.

-Once the campus DSS Coordinator 1) reviews the application and supporting documentation OR 2) each subsequent semester, receives an email request from the student for the continuation of accommodations:
+Once the campus DSS Coordinator: 1) reviews the application and supporting documentation OR 2) each subsequent semester, receives an email request from the student for the continuation of accommodations:

 - 1. The DSS office will email accommodation letters to the student's faculty members at the beginning of each term (if the accommodation request occurs before the start of the term) or upon receipt of the request for accommodations (if the accommodation request comes after the start of the term). - 2.
-Students should notify their faculty that they are to receive accommodations and to check their email for specific details. - Students should discuss with the instructor of the course how accommodations will be implemented.
+Students should notify their faculty that they are to receive accommodations and to check their email for specific details. - 3.
+Students should discuss with the instructor of the course how accommodations will be implemented.
 The DSS Coordinator will be available to offer suggestions to the student and faculty member if needed. - 4.
 If receiving testing accommodations, students should remind the instructor of the exam accommodation at least one week before scheduled exams. - 5.
-Students should report any problems with accommodation implementation to the DSS Coordinator.
+Students should immediately report any problems with accommodation implementation to the DSS Coordinator.